OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	from openmdao.main import Component

 	class Transmission(Component):
-    	''' A simple transmission model.'''
+    	""" A simple transmission model."""

     	    def __init__(self, name, parent=None, doc=None, directory=''):
-        	''' Creates a new Transmission object
+        	""" Creates a new Transmission object
-	            '''
+	            """
         	super(Transmission, self).__init__(name, parent, doc, directory)

 	    def execute(self):
-        	''' The 5-speed manual transmission is simulated by determining the torque output and engine RPM via the gear ratios.
+        	""" The 5-speed manual transmission is simulated by determining the torque output and engine RPM via the gear ratios.
-	            '''
+	            """

 This new Transmission component does nothing yet.
 It does have the two functions that all components must have.
 The __init__ function is run once before the model is executed.
 This is a convenient place to set up simulation